Co Thanh serves delicious and authentic Vietnamese food made with fresh ingredients that are handpicked by the chefs daily

 At Co Thanh things are dialled back to basics, which is the way real Vietnamese food should be.

-Over 70% of the ingredients are handpicked at Co Thanh to make sure the flavour, aroma and texture is spot-on.
-The pate, chili sauces, mayonnaise and preserved limes are house-made, and the restaurant imports noodles and other ingredients from Vietnam.
+Over 70% of the ingredients are handpicked at Co Thanh to make sure the flavour, aroma, and texture are spot-on.
+The pate, chili sauces, mayonnaise, and preserved limes are house-made, and the restaurant imports noodles and other ingredients from Vietnam.
 The team buys from local markets daily and keeps the menu small to ensure consistency and quality; you can literally taste the meticulousness that goes into each dish, with every component carefully considered.

 In five words